If you are thinking about applying to WashU, the regular decision application deadline is January 4 and the fee for the application costs $75.

 ✅ WashU accepts eligible transfer credits from accredited institutions.

 Does WashU accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

 ✅ WashU accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to WashU?

-No, WashU is test optional, so it's up to you if you want to submit test scores or not.
+❌ No, WashU is test optional, so you can choose whether to send your ACT or SAT scores.
 If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+If your scores are average or below average, you may want not want to include them in your application.

 First-Year Applications are Due

 The deadline for Fall first-year applications to WashU is Jan 4.

 The deadline for Fall transfer applications to WashU is Mar 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs